andrewtheiss/CommissionArt/documentation/NextSteps.md

 .
 The ArtCommissionHubOwners.updateRegistration path can be reused to transfer ownership of generic hubs if needed.
-For example, if a DAO wants to transfer control of its hub to a new multisig, we could call ArtCommissionHubOwners._registerNFTOwner(chain_id, GENERIC_HUB_ADDRESS, hub_id, new_owner, msg.sender).
+For example, if a DAO wants to transfer control of its hub to a new multisig, we could call ArtCommissionHubOwners._createOrUpdateCommissionHubAndOwner(chain_id, GENERIC_HUB_ADDRESS, hub_id, new_owner, msg.sender).
 This will invoke ArtCommissionHub.updateRegistration(chain_id, GENERIC_HUB_ADDRESS, hub_id, new_owner) to update the stored owner in the hub file-fmzu8fdbvzeeb9dx8lx5hc
 .
 We would allow this only if msg.sender is authorized (likely the current owner or the hub itself calling via some admin function).
 The hub’s owner variable would update file-syit3bfprksmahnrbfr593